Contents

 Use the field grids as described for the Map operator in Using Field Grids.
 Differences for the Gather operator are:

-• When an Input n Fields grid is open, the Prefix field is not blank, but is filled in for you with input1_ for Input 1 Fields, input2_ for Input 2 Fields, and so on.
+for Input 2 Fields, and so on.
 You can change the prefix or remove it, as your application requires.
-It is a best practice to leave the default prefixes in place, or use similar prefixes, to help distinguish same-named fields on incoming streams.
+It is a best practice to leave the default prefixes in place, or use similar prefixes, to help distinguish same-named fields on incoming streams. -

 In the following figure, the Gather operator's Output Settings tab specifies the following structure for the schema of the tuple to be emitted from the operator: